ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 - `size()`
 - `toArray()`

-And of course, prefer to the enhanced `for-each` if you need to make an iteration over a list.
-Some legacy code may use `iterator()` method, but it is no longer preferred today.
-This suggestion is also valid for `Map` and `List`.
+And of course, prefer to the enhanced `for-each` if you need to make an iteration over a list. **Some legacy code may use `iterator()` method manually, but it is no longer preferred today**.
+This suggestion also holds true other collections like `Map` and `List`.

 ### Collections
 `List` is a sub-interface of `Collection`.
 Like `java.util.Arrays`, [java.util.Collections](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Collections.html) provides plenty static handy methods.
 For example,